Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 Now, about those NYC apartments… They’re notorious for being tiny, right?
 Well, not in Astoria!
 Here, you’ll get more bang for your buck in terms of square footage.
 And let’s talk food – Astoria’s a foodie’s dream with its mix of Greek, Italian, and Egyptian cuisines.

 With Queens College, LaGuardia Community College, and Columbia University a subway hop away, it’s no wonder you’ll find a bustling crowd of students and young adults.
 This influx of young energy is also what makes it a lively and safe NYC neighborhood.
 And while some might say Astoria isn’t as hip as other NYC ‘hoods, its affordability is a lifesaver in the wallet-crushing rental market.
-Plus, with coliving rooms costing around $1,215, you can live large without breaking the bank!
+Plus, with a median room on Diggz around $1,080, you can live large without breaking the bank!
+Astoria isn’t the cheapest corner of Queens, but it is the most-searched of the affordable ones at 47th of 135, which is exactly why rooms there don’t sit for long.
+Astoria is also the best stabilization play outside Manhattan: 2-bedrooms in likely rent-stabilized buildings ask a median of $3,000 against $3,399 for the neighborhood, a $399 gap.

 So, want to live the true NY life?
 Find yourself a cozy apartment just a short stroll from the subway.
 Astoria’s connected to Midtown Manhattan via the N, R, W, or M lines—making city exploration a breeze!